AnandKumar9/TechnicalNotes/Thoughts.md

 [toc]

+##### Jun 9, 2026: To be aggressive in Upskilling, and Improving brand

+There is a catch, in general people don't cooperate and are very territorial.
+Sometimes they are also prone to favoritism.
+Like now, there are 4 things that I need people to be responsive and cooperative about but they aren't.
+DCI directors have been asked to submit nominations for CAB process review and some of them haven't.
+They have also been asked to submit AI skills reviewers but most of them haven't.
+Some of them respond, but a couple of them just don't.
+Almost as if they are disinterested in letting others find traction at all.
+And outside DCI, I sent a mail to Claude Code folks urging them to answer some questions that DCI have, and they just wouldn't respond.
+Coming to Scout and EASE mobile, it is something right up my alley and I offered the team my expertise and leadership there but the impression I got is that its almost as if EASE platform doesn't want me to be involved centrally over there.
+Why, what kind of defensive mindset is that.
+May be they just don't want me to direct things there at all.
+It sucks, they don't want anyone from outside and all this while their own work can suck.

+As a DE, I am wanting more involvement throughout EASE.
+EASE platform tries to subtly restrict it and they just don't want anyone from outside to be meaningfully involved in these things and its totally off.
+Why can't they be more open.
+But then when I look even within DCI, for whatever reason I am not involved across all of Mike's mobile work.
+Its something that I can very positively impact.
+Let alone Mike, not even Jon's.
+I can be leading both Swapna and Alyssa's mobile work from a DE standpoint.
+Alyssa seems ok but Jon and Swapna did not.
+Its not like any of these people have something against me per se, but still they refrain from empowering in that way.
+Why.
+Where would they want actual output to be then.

+EASE will not let others shape platform work.
+Feature teams will not let others help them with their features.
+How to go about things then.
+May be focus fully in improving my core skills.
+May be know everything about EASE where I can speak on anything at all, make a bunch of incremental improvements that normal developers notice, think of and show all possible initatives.
+Become better rounded with Android/Web and back-end.

+Skills expertise - iOS, Android, Hybrid, Web, Back-end, ML <br>Build a brand - Better looking blog, Public talks <br>Research openings - Look at requirements better

 ##### Nov 20, 2024: Looking at next year

 What does Mike want: Exciting POCs, new intersections of technologies <br>What does Swapna want: Smooth executions of projects <br>What would platform want: Hardcore mobile insights  <br>What would Lauren want: Medium level involvement in projects